KhronosGroup/Vulkan-Guide/chapters/extensions/VK_EXT_descriptor_indexing.md

 >
 > Presentation from Montreal Developer Day ([video](https://www.youtube.com/watch?v=tXipcoeuNh4) and [slides](https://www.khronos.org/assets/uploads/developers/library/2018-vulkan-devday/11-DescriptorUpdateTemplates.pdf))

-The main goals of this extension are to add larger descriptor sets or "bindless" descriptors and allow for dynamic non-uniform resource indexing.
-This was also designed to be broken down into a few different smaller features to allow implementations to add support where they can.
+The main goals of this extension are to add larger descriptor sets ("bindless" descriptors) and allow for dynamic non-uniform resource indexing.
+This was also designed to be broken down into a few different, smaller features to allow implementations to add support for what they can.

 ## Bind after update